elucian/bee/syntax/structure.md

 * when    -- create multi-path selector using conditions
 * cycle   -- create unconditional repetitive block of code
 * while   -- create conditional repetitive block of code
+* scan    -- create a block of cote to visit elements in a collection
 * trial   -- create a block of code to handle exceptions

 **notes:**